jrnickell/smash-up-die-nasty/Constitution.md

 ## Commissioner

 Our goal is to have a fair, balanced league consisting of highly active and competitive owners.
-The commissioner/commissioner committee will act in the best interest of the league at all times.
-The commissioner/ccommissioner committee accepts the following responsibilities: Interpret and enforce rules.
+The commissioner / commissioner-committee will act in the best interest of the league at all times.
+The commissioner / commissioner-committee accepts the following responsibilities: Interpret and enforce rules.
 Settle all disputes between owners.
 Preside over draft and league set up.
 Removing the commissioner is a serious situation and should be considered a last resort.
-Should the need arise for the commissioner/commissioner committee member to be removed; 3/4 majority (8 votes) would be required.
+Should the need arise for the commissioner / commissioner-committee member to be removed; 3/4 majority (8 votes) would be required.

 If at any time an owner violates league rules or engages in conduct judged by the Commissioner as detrimental to the league in any way, the Commissioner has both the authority and obligation to act to protect the league and to act in its best interests.
 The Commissioner may impose sanctions against an owner or team found to have violated league rules or conducted themselves in a manner detrimental to the league.
 All Executive Council members are subject to the same penalties as the rest of the league.
 It is expected that Commissioner’s use of sanctions will be rare, appropriate to the offense, proportionate to its severity, and not undertaken lightly.